Skip to main content

 Set up the Kotzilla SDK

-In this guide, we'll use the Koin IDE Plugin to set up the Kotzilla SDK in the NowInAndroid sample app:
+If you prefer the guided setup from the IDE, we'll use the Koin IDE Plugin to set up the Kotzilla SDK in the NowInAndroid sample app:

 1.- Open the NowInAndroid project in Android Studio.